Big Year:Full Year Study Abroad Program

 Heading back to land, the students ascend to the tropical heights of the Atherton Tablelands.
 An adventurer's paradise, we explore the local lakes, waterfalls and rainforest, the perfect environment for an in-depth analysis of the world's water resources.
 The cozy accommodation at On the Wallaby offers the best of Australian hospitality, and also the chance to study business from the perspective of a unique small business owner.

-From Melbourne, students board a flight to Fiji for a relaxing beach respite to conclude their adventure through Asia and Oceania.
-Along the Coral coast, students create their final film projects and prepare for their exams and final Independent Study Units under the shade of lazy coconut palms, before bidding farewell to their new ‘family’.
+From the Sunshine Coast, students board a flight back to Sydney for two days of final exams and two additional days of beach hopping and excursions, concluding their adventure through Asia and Oceania.
+Students edit and present their final film projects and prepare for their long journey home, before bidding farewell to their new ‘MEI family’.

 Students return home in December after the adventure of a lifetime.
 During the months between semesters, they enjoy time with family, an opportunity to assess applications for post secondary education, and the time to prepare for the next amazing leg of their journey.
 Students can take online math or science courses during this time.